 We believe in the quality and durability of our products.
-We therefore voluntarily provide a five-year guarantee on all our shirts, trousers and jackets.
+We therefore voluntarily provide a five-year guarantee on all our shirts, pants and jackets.
 We back this up with our name.
 Durable products are very sustainable products that save resources and protect the environment.
-Our repair department in Köngen is an additional pillar of this concept.